×

 Do you have anything more to add about local medical facilities in Nicaragua?

 "At last count there were about 5 hospitals and a few clinics around Granada.
-At least 1 is private," remarked one member in Granada.
+At least 1 is private," said one foreigner in Granada.

 As a foreigner living in Nicaragua, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Nicaragua have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is considered to be of a lower quality than private healthcare.
 The public healthcare system is often overcrowded and underfunded, and there are often long wait times for appointments and treatments.
-However, the public healthcare system is still an important resource for many Nicaraguans, and it is available to foreigners living in the country," said one member in Nicaragua.
+However, the public healthcare system is still an important resource for many Nicaraguans, and it is available to foreigners living in the country," explained one digital nomad living in Nicaragua.

 What have your experiences during the pandemic with the local healthcare system been like?